 FSGC is particularly proud of its facilities.
-The centralized campus, made up of three interconnected buildings (with a fourth under construction), enables FSGC staff members to provide outstanding service to our children and families thanks to close proximity and a high level of collaboration and communication among staff members.
+The centralized campus, made up of four interconnected buildings, enables FSGC staff members to provide outstanding service to our youth and families thanks to close proximity and a high level of collaboration and communication among staff members.